muratk5n/thirdwave/en/README.md

 ---

-AMZN employs over 1.5 afaik.
+AMZN employs over 1.5 mil afaik.
 Still a big number.

 "Amazon reportedly plans to lay off about 10,000 employees starting this week"